enriquehdez98/Genetic-CoP/README.md

    \\
    \frac{\sum_{i=1}^{len(psML)} \left( psML[i] - \sin \left( psRD[i]\bmod \frac{\sum_{i=1}^{len(psML)} psML[i] - \sin(entropy_{item1})} {len(psML)} \right) \right)}{len(psML)}
 ```
-📌 You can also automatically compute the index with the following function:
+📌 You can also automatically compute the index with the following function [entropy](src/genetic_indices.py), it is recommended to see the file on [How to calculate a genetic CoP index?](scr/how_to_use.py).

 ## Genetic-fall risk